mckayERP/FTU_Maintenance_Documentation/component-tracking.md

 In some cases, it may be necessary to define multiple products for a component.
 This can be helpful if there are several manufacturers of a replacement part, each using a different model and part number for compatible and interchangable parts.
 Starter moters are a good example.
 There are many suppliers that build or overhaul starter motors that are compatible with a given engine and which are interchangeable.
 One make/model of started motor can be substituted for another in the engine assembly.

 To define the list of acceptable substitutes, first create product records for the interchangeable parts.
 Then, on at least one, but preferably all, of the products, open the Substitute tab of the Product Window and add the other interchangeable products.
-If you only do this on one product, that product should used on the main Product BOM as the "master product".
+If you only do this on one product, that product should be referenced in the main Product BOM.
+It will appear as the "master product" on the Component BOM Line.
 Having done this, when a sub-component is being created as part of a  component BOM, or replaced in a maintenance action, the new/replacement product will be selected from the master product and its set of substitues.
-The figure below shows the Product Installed combobox expanded with the list of substitute products defined for the EQ starter on a O-200-A Continental Motor.
+The figure below shows the Product Installed combobox expanded with a list of substitute products defined for the EQ starter on a O-200-A Continental Motor.

 ![](/assets/CT_CompBOMLineProdInstalledSubList.png)